 With our economies becoming more and more characterized by services rather than physical products, service innovation is growing in relevance.
 Especially for service innovations, not only a good understanding and involvement of the customer is important, but the whole stakeholder network (or ecosystem) needs to be taken into account.
 This is true because service innovations require the support of multiple stakeholder groups (such as co-suppliers, governmental organizations, and NGOs) and because services are frequently used in combination with other services (so-called service constellations).
 Hence, service innovation cannot be separated from managing stakeholder networks, making service innovation even more complex than it already is.
-This session aims to address the complexity inherent to stakeholder relationships in service innovation contexts.
-In the first of three short presentations, Tohid Ghanbarpour will discuss the role of innovation in the service environment to manage stakeholder relationships, with special attention to the differences with product innovation.
+This session aims to address the complexity inherent to stakeholder relationships in service environment to manage stakeholder relationships, with special attention to the differences with product innovation.
 Second, Elina Jaakkola will talk about understanding and leveraging actor experiences for service innovation.
 She will augment the current perspective on customer experiences and discuss research implications.
 Third, Lisa Martinez Sanchez and Annouk Lievens will share research findings about the orchestration and development of multi-stakeholder networks for sustainable healthcare service innovation.
 They have conducted a longitudinal exploratory case study on the Green Deal Sustainable Care of the Flemish Government.
 This SIG session will end with a panel discussion (approximately 30 min.) where renowned researchers reflect on each other's ideas about stakeholder relationships in service innovation contexts and take questions from the audience.